EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Washington is reckoning with the discovery that war can be monetized in real time.
-The New York Times reveals that Gannon Ken Van Dyke, a Special Forces master sergeant, created a Polymarket account in late December 2025 while he was actively planning the Caracas raid from December 8 onward.
-He placed 13 bets -- 'Will US forces be in Venezuela?', 'Will Maduro be ousted by January 31?' -- pocketing over $400,000 on a $33,000 stake.
+Washington discovers that war monetizes in real time.
+The New York Times reveals that Staff Sergeant Gannon Ken Van Dyke, special forces sergeant, created a Polymarket account in late December 2025 while participating in planning the Caracas raid since December 8.
+He placed 13 bets—'Will American forces be in Venezuela?', 'Will Maduro be overthrown before January 31?'—pocketing over $400,000 on a $33,000 wager.

 But the real scandal is what the case reveals about the ecosystem.
-NPR documents a jaw-dropping parallel case: in Paris, a trader known as 'xX25Xx' bet $119 that temperatures at Charles de Gaulle Airport would exceed 64 degrees Fahrenheit on April 15.
-The trader pocketed $21,398 after an inexplicable temperature spike -- likely caused by a hair dryer pointed at the sensor.
-Meteo-France has filed a criminal complaint.
+NPR documents a parallel stunning case: in Paris, a trader identified as 'xX25Xx' bet $119 that temperature at Charles de Gaulle would exceed 18 degrees on April 15.
+He collected $21,398 after an unexplained temperature spike was recorded—probably a hair dryer pointed at the sensor.
+Meteo-France filed a complaint.

-Taken together, these cases paint a disturbing picture: Polymarket has become a playground where military raids, wars, and weather conditions are all tradable commodities -- and the line between betting and manipulation is nonexistent.
-Acting Attorney General Todd Blanche warns: 'Federal laws protecting national security information fully apply to prediction markets.'
-This marks the first time the DOJ has brought insider trading charges on a prediction market, and the first use of the 'Eddie Murphy Rule' -- named after the 1983 film Trading Places.
-Van Dyke faces up to 50 years in prison.
+These two cases sketch a troubling picture: Polymarket has become a playground where you can bet on military raids, wars, weather conditions—and where the boundary between betting and influencing results is nonexistent.
+Interim Attorney General Todd Blanche warns: 'Federal laws protecting national security information apply fully to prediction markets.'
+This is the first time the DOJ has prosecuted insider trading on a prediction market, and the first application of the 'Eddie Murphy Rule'—named after the 1983 film Trading Places.
+Van Dyke faces 50 years in prison.

-Trump, asked by reporters, offered: 'The whole world, unfortunately, has become somewhat of a casino.
+Trump, questioned by journalists, dropped: 'The whole world has unfortunately become sort of a casino.
 I don't like it conceptually.
 It is what it is.'
-A revealing remark from a president whose son Donald Jr. maintains ties to the prediction market industry.
+A revealing phrase from a president whose son Donald Jr. maintains ties to the prediction market industry.

-Legal framing dominates -- ethical questions about war as a financial product stay in the background
+Legal framing occupies all space—ethical questions about war as a financial product remain in background

-US press avoids connecting the case to Trump Jr.-Polymarket links
+American press avoids connecting the case to Trump Jr.-Polymarket ties

 Discover how another country covers this same story.